rockdisc/Book-of-Knowledge/2-Main/0-SORT THIS/Debate parent night speech.md

 For teambuilding we have 2 activities set up, first you may see a few pieces of paper on your desks, take one of them and design a den logo you would like to have on your hoodies, this is not for spirit points but I think you all can tell it is pretty important.
 The other activity is for spirit points, we are going to have a debate tournament.

 It will be den vs den, we will have 5 minutes to research the topic, 5 minute first speech, then 3 minute cx, and finally 2 minute rebuttal speech.
-So team 1 speaks, team 2 cx, team 2 speak, team 1 cx
+So team 1 speaks, team 2 cx, team 2 speak, team 1 cx, team 2 rebuttal, and finally team 1 rebuttal.
+In total, one round will take 25 minutes, we will have a losers bracket too, so in total this should take around an hour and 40 minutes.
+The winner will get a spirit point.
+Here are the debates:

+The first is Alaskan vs Labrador, then River vs Siberian, then we will have the loser's cup, and finally we will have the finals between the 2 winners.
+Each deabte